framely/bethere/docs/index.md

     details: Our declarative, low-code platform combines the flexibility of prompt engineering with the rigor of software engineering at skill level, enabling you to craft user-facing agents that are both reliable and cost-effective—designed with precision.
     image: images/system1.png
     left: true
-  - title:  Modular design for expandability
+  - title:  Modular design for reuse and expandability
-    details: We separate language perception, interaction logic, backend services, and connection concerns—making it easy to support new languages and channels, and seamlessly integrate third-party tools.
+    details: We separate language perception, interaction logic, backend services, and connection concerns—making it easy to support new languages and channels, and seamlessly integrate third-party tools, all within a scalable, component-based architecture.
     image: images/architecture.png
     left: false